-This plugin enables you to put Amazon product links, images, thumbnails and bespoke templates into your site's Pages, Posts, Widgets and Template
+This plugin enables you to put Amazon product links, images and bespoke templates into your site's Pages, Posts, Widgets and Templates.

 I've tried the plugin and it doesn't do what I want, help?

 If you think the plugin doesn't work, please try contacting me and I will endeavour to help.
 You can either start a forum topic on the WordPress site or leave a comment on my site on the plugin page Amazon Link Page.

 Where do I enter my Amazon Affiliate/Associate IDs?
 The site owner can enter their Affiliate IDs on the Amazon Link > Associate IDs page in the 'Amazon Tracking ID Channels' section.
 Select the 'Default' Channel and enter your IDs for all the locales in which you have registered.

 Optionally any user of your site (including the owner/administrator) can also add their Affiliate IDs to their User Profile.
 However it is recommended that the Affiliate IDs in the default channel as set up, as some sections of the site (e.g. shortcodes inserted in sidebar widgets) do not have an 'author'.

 If some of the IDs are not supplied in a User's profile, or in a particular Channel, then the ones in the default channel will be used instead.
 Only if no IDs exist for a particular locale then the plugin will use its own default IDs.

 How do I insert product links into my posts?

 The plugin adds a helper tool to the Post and Page administrative pages of your WordPress site that can be used to generate shortcodes easily and quickly.